 The Attached Mama's Thanksgiving Book List:

-This is a very cute book and it makes a perfect read aloud for small children.
+Here's a cute book that I would recommend for younger children just learning what Thanksgiving is all about.
 The story begins with Max picking out a turkey at the grocery store.
 It goes on to celebrate all that thanksgiving has to offer: The food, the family, the preparation, and time spent with family.
 This book also reminds us that our holidays don't always have to be perfect to be wonderful!

 Written in cumulative rhyme, this beautifully illustrated book tells the story of the first Thanksgiving.
 The repetitive text is fantastic for children learning to read as it gives them a chance to help tell the story.
 What makes this book unique is the way that the story is told.
 The book starts out showing the very first Thanksgiving feast, and slowly backtracks to tell the story of the Pilgrim's first year in America.